Thomas Dent Mütter: Career

 After he attended the Hampden-Sydney College in 1824 and graduated at the University of Pennsylvania, Mütter went to Paris, France, in 1831 to study under the French surgeon Guillaume Dupuytren, as well as a short period studying under surgeons in London, UK before returning to the United States in 1832.
 He opened his first medical office in Philadelphia.

 In 1835, Thomas Harris invited Mütter to be an Assistant teacher of surgery at the Philadelphia Institute at a summer school of medicine.
 In 1836 he was elected as Fellow of the College of Physicians.
 In 1841 he was nominated Professor of Surgery at Jefferson Medical College.
 Moreover, Mütter was elected as a member to the American Philosophical Society in 1851 and Professor Emeritus in 1857.

 Mütter's collected syllabi were published in 1850, six years before his retirement since he developed chronic gout and tuberculosis-related pulmonary hemorrhages.

 Scientific accomplishments and plastic surgery

 Mütter's main specialty was to help people who were "deformed", people that were categorized as monsters.
-Some of these people were born that way, other were born "normal", but their bodies had slowly turn them into "monsters", as tumors laid siege to parts of their bodies.
+Some of these people were born that way, other were born "normal", but their bodies had slowly turned them into "monsters", as tumors laid siege to parts of their bodies.
 For those patients, death was a risk they happily took in the surgical room for the chance to bring some level of peace and normality to their mangled faces or agonized bodies.
 In France, these kinds of surgeries Mütter specialized in were called Opérations plastiques, later called "Reconstructive surgery".
 Performing these surgeries, Mütter administered anesthesia to his patients.
 He was the first American surgeon to use it on patients.